conor-deegan/personal-website/posts/building-web-services-from-scratch-part-2-dns.md

 Let's get started.

+Edit: this post ended up being quite long.
+I wasn't bothered to split it out but normally these posts will be considerably shorter.

 ### Some scope

 - I'm going to build an authoritative DNS server.
 This means that it will be responsible for a specific domain as it will host the domain's zone file.
-- I'm going to build a simple DNS client to test the server.
+- I'm going to build a simple DNS client (however, I will call this application the ingress-client, which will make sense later) to test the server.
 - I am going to build a **very** simple DNS resolver which is responsible for querying the authoritative DNS server for a specific domain and caching the results for a specific TTL and then returning the IP address to the client.
 - For now, the DNS server will only support A records.
 I may add support for MX records in the future.
-- I am absolutely not going to write about the DNS protocol in detail, Google will do a much better job at that than me (this applies to almost every web service I will build).
+- I am absolutely not going to write about a whole lot about the DNS protocol in detail, Google will do a much better job at that than me (this applies to almost every web service I will build).

 ### WTF is DNS?